dmitrii-artuhov/weak-memory-models-simulator/README.md

-# Weak Memory Models simulator
+# Weak memory models simulator

 To be continued...